 When You Visit

-Plan to eat at Bootleggers Café and book a room at Claiborne House Bed & Breakfast, which are both within steps of The Harvester.
+Book a room at the Early Inn at The Grove, which is within steps of The Harvester.
 If you’re spending a few days, learn more about the music culture of the region by checking out The Crooked Road: Virginia’s Heritage Music Trail.
 There are venues large and small with everything from two-man jams to full-fledge concerts similar in size to The Harvester.
 Get out and explore!

 If you have time, antiquing is a favorite hobby, Smith Mountain Lake isn’t far away, and neither is craft beer.
 If you go to the lake, check out Sunken City Brewing Company in Hardy.
 If you’re headed toward Roanoke, Chaos Mountain Brewing in Callaway is worth the detour.